ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 It is moderately difficult to be admitted as a transfer student.

-What's Most Important for Getting Into UNC Charlotte?
+What's Most Important for Getting Into The University of North Carolina at Charlotte?

-Colleges consider a range of factors when deciding who to admit for their next incoming class.
-Each college determines which factors are are most important when choose which applicants to admit, and which to deny.
-When assembling your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that prioritize the admissions factors where you're strong.
+Colleges consider a range of factors when choosing who to admit for their next incoming class.
+Each college decides which factors are they consider most important in the admissions process.
+When assembling your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that put the most emphasis on the areas where you're strong.

-Curious about the factors that are considered by UNC Charlotte during the admissions process?
+Curious about the factors that are considered by The University of North Carolina at Charlotte during the admissions process?
 Take a look at the list below to see which factors are most important during the admissions process.

 Admissions Factor Level